marekrei/sequence-labeler/README.md

     python sequence_labeling_experiment.py config.conf

 Preferably with Theano set up to use CUDA, so the process can run on a GPU.
+The script will train the model on the training data, test it on the test data, and print various evaluation metrics.

 Requirements
 -------------------------